 multiple opportunities to increase the benefit amount in the years to come.

 Finally, in our example—which uses actual quotes—if we assume Melanie keeps the policy until she turns 65, she would save about $7,500 in premiums if she buys when she’s 25 instead of 45.
-Not only that, but she’ll have saved herself from some big expenses from the medical issues she faced in her mid-30s."Crohn's sounds pretty terrible, but I don't think I'm likely to have that experience," you say.
-We actually see other more common health issues all the time in middle-aged applicants—and they're always surprised by how much a seemingly small issue like sleep apnea or back pain can drive up the cost of a policy.
+Not only that, but she’ll have saved herself from some big expenses from the medical issues she faced in her mid-30s.

 Long-term disability seems like a "nice-to-have" layer of protection when you're young, and in many ways it is.
 It's more likely that if you need it at some point, you'll need it when you're 37, not when you're 27.
 But LTD insurance doesn't age well; the longer you wait to buy it, the more expensive and less comprehensive it will be.
 As far as financial protection goes it's easy to overlook the value of LTD before you turn 30.
 But, should something happen ten or fifteen years down the line, it can make the difference between paying your bills and filing for bankruptcy.
-And no matter what your current age is, it will never be cheaper for you than it is today.
+And no matter what your current age is, it will never be cheaper for you than it is today, which is why the best time to get a long-term disability insurance policy is now.

 Get essential money news & money moves with the Easy Money newsletter.